fpereiro/backendqual/readme.md

 I cannot fully sidestep the debate on unit tests vs. integration tests vs. end-to-end tests.
 In my minimalistic, insular and radical view, end-to-end tests are the only essential tests for a backend.
 Unit tests might pass with flying colors but bugs might still lurk in the space between the tested function and the usage of said function by an endpoint.
 This is particularly so if a unit test uses a mock layer to represent the database, the filesystem, or another service.
 The client doesn't care whether parts of an endpoint, or the entire endpoint in isolation, work well.
 The client cares (rightly) about the endpoint as a whole functioning correctly.
 If you order pudding, you don't care whether the cook used the right amount of flour; you care about how the pudding tastes.
 A test suite that checks the correctness of invalid and valid payloads for an exposed endpoint is a much stronger argument for the correctness of a backend, since the definition of a correct backend is one that processes correctly both invalid and valid inputs.

-I don't want to discourage you from writing unit tests (or upsetting you regarding testing preferences, for that matter).
+I don't want to discourage you from writing unit tests (or upset you on account of your testing preferences, for that matter).
 All I can say is that I don't believe there's a substitute for testing the endpoints directly.

+End-to-end tests of the endpoints also have two positive impacts on the backend:
+- They can be a strong reference for the devs implementing the client, since they contain living examples of valid inputs and outputs for each endpoint.
+- A sequence of tests over endpoints can serve as an overall flow for the API, for both design and documentation purposes.

-### #3: A replicable setup process.
+### #3: A replicable setup process

 To set up the app (both for local development and for production), there should be a deterministic, replicable process for doing so.
 This process should cover both the provision of the environment where the app runs (including operative system, databases, file system and linkages to external services) and the app itself.

 Whether this is done by hand, through a bash script, or through a vastly more sophisticated pipeline involving builds, push notifications and containerization, is a related but different question.
 You can achieve a replicable setup process running commands by hand; and you might have state-of-the-art tools that, because of the way they're used, generate an inconsistent or broken environment or app.
-What I consider important is that *everything should be included explicitly in your process*.
-In other words, an entity (be it a human or a script) following the script should end up with a working version of your app, without any gotchas whatsoever.
+What I consider important is that *everything should be explicitly included in your process*.
+In other words, an entity (be it a human or a script) following the instructions should end up with a working version of your app, without any gotchas whatsoever.
 There should be no need to ask others for a particular piece of lore on how to get a certain library to run, or where to find a required environment variable.
 The one exception for these are application secrets for interacting with external services, which is reasonable to keep outside of version control.

 I strongly discourage you from making your setup process reliant on black boxes or artifacts.
 These can be, for example, old application builds which were created with commands that are now lost; or database dumps that contain structural information about the database, not just mere data.
 These builds or dumps contain critical but unspecified data, and while strictly replicable, are fickle (especially if they rely on old versions of tools that eventually need to be upgraded).
 Your process should be able to construct the app in full, minus external dependencies (which have their own build process, if they're built with quality) and the data on the database.